AIHubCentral/docs/assets/RVC/Cloud/Applio Lightning Ai.md

 ||| ❌ **CONS**
 - Takes some time to set up.
 - Needs a phone number.
-- Low GPU time depending on what GPU you choose.
+- Low/Decent GPU time depending on what GPU you choose.
 - 2-3 Day verification wait time.

 |||